IRCE 2013: Breaking Barriers Toward A New Retail Economy, June 4-7, 2013 Register Now

 Track G: New Strategies for a Hot Medium

 Social commerce continues to be an effective—yet hard-to-understand—means to increase online sales.
 This group of sessions will explain how to create a social media strategy and how to measure whether it is doing its job.
-Alex Amin of Kaboodle will show how retailers are powering up sales by making shopping on their sites social.
-Other speakers will talk about cutting through the online clutter to make sure your social marketing efforts connect with consumers, growing your social network base, what you need to know now about Pinterest and more.
+Presenters will show how retailers are powering up sales by making shopping on their sites social.
+Speakers will talk about cutting through the online clutter to make sure your social marketing efforts connect with consumers, growing your social network base, what you need to know now about Pinterest and more.

 Engaging customers who are already bombarded with social media by Marta Gerdes, Vice President, Marketing, Tampico Beverages